Spin-wave hybridization in bismuth iron garnet Mie spheres induced by the inverse Faraday effect: IFE‑induced coupling between spin‑wave modes

 This representation makes the dependence on pump parameters explicit.
 In particular, at exact resonance of the unperturbed modes, $\widetilde\Omega_{000}=\widetilde\Omega_{100}$, the splitting is given by

 This expression shows explicitly that the splitting is linear in the pump intensity, in agreement with the numerical dependence shown in Fig.~\ref{fig:Figure_3}(c).
+Equation~\eqref{eq:gap_collinear} also clarifies why the maximum of $\Delta\Omega(\lambda)$ need not coincide exactly with the maximum of the scattering cross section or with the maximum of the volume-averaged field-enhancement factor $f$.
+The splitting is proportional not to $\langle |\mathbf E_{\rm in}|^2\rangle$ itself, but to the symmetry-selected overlap of the magnon modes with

+Thus, the position of the maximum is affected by the wavelength dependence of the Faraday gyration, the real part of the permittivity, and, most importantly, by the resonant spatial distribution and sign structure of the $z$-component of the optical spin density inside the sphere.
+The remaining material parameters mainly affect the magnetic part of the problem.
+The saturation magnetization $M_s$ enters both the dipole--exchange spectrum and the IFE prefactor.
+The exchange stiffness $A$ enters through $l_{\rm exch}=\sqrt{A/M_s}$ and therefore shifts the radius or field at which the unperturbed modes cross.
+The Gilbert damping $\alpha$ determines the linewidths and hence the resolvability of the splitting, but does not shift the lossless avoided crossing to leading order.
 Hence, the splitting is linear in the pump intensity and reaches its largest values near the optical resonance, where both the gyration factor $g(\lambda)$ and the mode-overlap coefficients are favorable.
 Equation~\eqref{eq:gap_collinear} can also be used to evaluate the wavelength dependence of the splitting.
 In that case, however, the dependence is distributed among the dispersive factors $\varepsilon'(\lambda)$ and $g(\lambda)$, as well as the dimensionless overlap coefficients $u_{\nu\nu'}$, which encode the resonant optical-field structure.
 The corresponding CMT result is shown as the solid line in Fig.~\ref{fig:Figure_3}(b).

 As follows from the same coupled-mode expressions, not only the splitting but also the overall frequency shifts are linear in the pump intensity, since the diagonal IFE matrix elements $U_{\nu\nu}$ are proportional to $H_z^{\rm IFE}\propto I$.
 For a representative intensity $I \approx 5.3\times10^5\,\mathrm{W/cm^2}$, the present system exhibits an overall frequency shift of the order of $\sim 10\,\mathrm{MHz}$.
 The direction of this shift depends on the sign of the effective inverse-Faraday field $H_z^{\rm IFE}$, and therefore on the illumination direction, since reversing the propagation direction changes the sign of the induced optical spin and hence of the corresponding Zeeman-like perturbation.